WagnerAG/checkmk_fortigate/README.md

 * To [dampfhamm3r](https://github.com/dampfhamm3r) he had the idea for the project and needed a lot of perseverance to work on it.
 * To [ELLR](https://github.com/ellr/) he supported us and carried out code reviews
 * To [yogibaer75](https://github.com/yogibaer75) he answered many of our questions at the CheckMK conference.
+* To thl-cmk who took the time to do a review.
+* To [sva-mh](https://github.com/sva-mh) he contributed the first bugfixes for CheckMK 2.3.
+* To bitwiz for helping to improve the special agent.

 ## Plugin download